Podcast Automations

 - Click Automations in the sidebar, then New Automation.

-- Under Trigger, pick Inbound Email.
+- Under Trigger, pick Inbound Email, then click Continue.
 A unique private email address is generated for the automation.

 - Copy the Email address with the copy button.
 This is the address that triggers runs, so keep it private: anyone who can email it can start a generation.

-- Configure the Podcast, Episode length, Web Search, and Auto-Publish options just like a scheduled automation.
+- Configure the Podcast, Episode length, Web Search, Auto-Publish, and Include show notes options just like a scheduled automation.

 - The Prompt is optional here.
 Leave it blank to let each email speak for itself, or add standing guidance that applies to every episode, for example "Summarize the top three stories and skip the sponsor section."